 Although it might be possible for some individuals with milder symptoms of brain trauma to manage a return to the office, it can come at a cost to their personal lives, a cost which can lead to other issues in the long run.
 For this reason, it can be impractical for someone to return to the office without sacrificing other personal support in their life.

-Brain trauma is very serious and can have a detrimental effect on an someone’s ability to work.
+Brain trauma is very serious and can have a detrimental effect on someone’s ability to work.
 In cases where brain trauma is so severe that it impairs a person’s ability to carry out regular work duties, long-term disability benefits may be available through employer group benefits.
 These monthly financial benefits, which are normally a portion of a worker’s salary, can help individuals who have suffered a traumatic brain injury address their health needs, allowing them to focus on recovery instead of feeling pressure to maintain a job that demands too much energy, both cognitive and physical.

 In order to qualify for long-term disability benefits due to the symptoms of brain trauma, you must satisfy the definition of “total disability.”
 In most cases, total disability means that for the first two years of long-term disability, you must be unable to complete the regular or substantial duties of your own job – which is often called the “own occupation” test.

-After two years, you must be unable to satisfy the duties of any occupation for which you may be qualified by way of your education, training or experience – which is often called the “any occupation” test.
+After two years, you must be unable to satisfy the duties of any occupation for which you may be qualified by your education, training or experience – often called the “any occupation” test.
 If you have suffered brain trauma and you can satisfy the definition of total disability, then you will be entitled to access monthly long-term disability benefits to replace a portion of your salary – which can help you manage financially if you are suffering from an illness or injury and you are unable to work.

 If you have experienced a traumatic brain injury, work may no longer be an option for you.
 Brain trauma affects each person differently, and its severity can vary greatly depending on the person’s circumstances.
 Brain trauma is a serious matter that can greatly disrupt someone’s life in many ways.